cormullion/Karnak.jl/docs/src/basics.md

 hcat(d1, d2)
 ```

+Neither of these two graphs is **connected**.
+In a connected graph, every vertex is connected to every other via some path, a sequence of edges.

 We can define how many vertices and edges the graph should have.
 An undirected graph with 10 vertices can have between 0 to 45 (`binomial(10, 2)`) edges, a directed graph up to 90.
-Neither of these graphs is **connected**.
-In a connected graph, every vertex is connected to every other via some path, a sequence of edges.

 ## Well-known graphs